jinkim0517/Clothing-Store/README.md

   - The image can be found in the images folder.

 Image Credit: "$wag Gorilla", by Eunae Kim, March 29th 2023.

+### Phase 4: Task 3
+For refactoring this project, there are many changes I would make (and will make after the semester is over) to the overall design of this program.
+Firstly, I would definitely utilize the Singleton pattern to account for my single Inventory object being passed around as a parameter to each Screen subclass.
+This would help to simplify my design, since all the association arrows would be removed from all the Screen subtypes.
+Also, I would add more functions to the Screen class so that there is less code duplication within its subclasses.
+One major area that I would like to refactor is the ViewScreen class, as the usage of methods like enumTypesToString() and convertInventory() aren't very elegant.
+The class has both a class-level parameter called currentType, yet the methods still take an unnecessary parameter to indicate the current type.
+This would reduce confusion for both my future self and also any other viewers of this program.
+Finally, I believe that a cleaner and simpler usage of all the JList, JFrame, and JButton within my program could be made if I learn more about the library.
+For instance, instead of closing the window and reopening a new one to go to a new menu, perhaps I could change it to simply refresh the current window.